hellogreg/pstv/pstv.md

 ![Featured Tab](images/article/featuredShot.jpg)

 I don't know if anyone ever does anything except skip right past this tab.
-Nobody likes it.
 It feels like one of those business decisions made without the user in mind.
 It breaks navigational flow; you don't see it when entering apps, but it's always there when you leave them.
 Finally, it looks like too much like it's the store, even though it's not.

 If you have to keep this tab (though I don't think you do), at least add store search functionality and/or a direct link to the store's homepage.
 Honestly, store search functionality wouldn't a bad idea right from the PSTV homescreen.